Being a middle-sized school, every student has the opportunity to participate in a range of sports.

 The aims of the program are to introduce students to a range of sports and to increase the activity levels and health of students.
 Students are required to wear their PE uniform for Sport Education.

-Sports covered may include cricket, tennis, badminton, table tennis, football, soccer, hockey, netball, futsal, touch rugby, basketball and volleyball, as well as recreational options like fitness, minor games, walking and swimming.
+Sports covered may include cricket, tennis, badminton, table tennis, football, soccer, hockey, netball, futsal, touch rugby, basketball and volleyball, as well as recreational options like fitness, minor games, walking, swimming and dance.

 Each term students involved in competitive sport classes will have the opportunity to play against other schools in the district, with winners of the round-robin format invited to play in Southern Metro finals.

 Students are placed in a sport based on their personal preferences.